lga0101/PSSystemInfo/README.md

 #### Powershell V4 and Earlier

-* Download ZIP and extract to one of your PSModulePath's
+* Download ZIP and extract to one of your Powershell Modules folder

 ## Usage and Examples